JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 # Neural Networks

-I wrote this story to explain neural networks in an easy understandable way and it ends with a working command line application and a working web application.
+I wrote this story to explain neural networks as I understand them in an easy understandable way and it ends with a working command line application and a working web application.

 The command line tool analyzes simple pictures.
 The web application allows you to upload pictures and shows the analysis results on the web page.
-When you run it on a mobile the web application allows you to take a picture and upload that for analysis.
+When you run the web application on a mobile it allows you to take a picture and upload that for analysis.

-Everything you need to run both the applications is in the **code directory** so you do not need to build the model yourself if you do not want to.
+Everything you need to create and train the neural network and run both applications is in the **code directory** so you do not need to create these yourself.
+I did my utmost to write operating system independent code so I trust everything runs on Windows too.

-Today is a hot sunny day in June 2025, and I have a bright and shiny state‑of‑the‑art laptop from 2005 (only 20 years young!) with an i7 processor and 8 GB of RAM, running Lubuntu on a modest 255 GB SSD, yes the disk was replaced once it was affordable.
+Today is a hot sunny day in July 2025, and I have a bright and shiny state‑of‑the‑art laptop from 2005 (only 20 years young!) with an i7 processor and 8 GB of RAM, running Lubuntu on a modest 255 GB SSD, yes the disk was replaced once it was affordable.

 That’s what I’m using to write this an used to get the network up and running with python.

-The web application runs on a Raspberry Pi 3B with 1 GB memory.
-I do not train neural networks on that Pi because I do not want to mistreat it.

-While official temperatures rise above 35 °C and everyone stays in a cool environment, I start with some very simple but handy math.
+While official temperatures rise above 35 °C and everyone stays in a cool environment, I start with some very simple math.

 "Don’t panic" the neural network will do the math for us in the end, but first we need to understand how to tell it what to do.